Significant-Gravitas/AutoGPT/README.md

 ## 🥇 Current Best Agent: AutoGPT

-Out currently benchmarked agents Auto-GPT scores the best.
+Among our currently benchmarked agents, Auto-GPT scores the best.
 This will change after the hackathon - the top-performing generalist agent will earn the esteemed position as the primary AutoGPT 🎊

 📈 To enter, submit your benchmark run through the UI.